Patio Furniture Welding Projects

 If you’ve ever picked up some patio furniture from the store, there’s a good chance that some of the welds will start rusting after a few years.
 Don’t even go there with wicker or plastic patio furniture that can start splitting apart and shredding before too long.
 The best option for long-lasting patio furniture for many beginner or experienced welders will be figuring out their own patio furniture welding projects.

-We’ve been searching for welding projects that will take your patio a cut above the rest, and we also have plenty of past outdoor welding projects here and here.
+We’ve been searching for welding projects that will take your patio a cut above the rest.
 With some careful planning, picking up a few basic materials, and adding in a cushion or two from your local home improvement or garden supply store, you can put together top quality patio furniture that will be sturdy, long lasting, and comfortable.
 Here’s a roundup with a few ideas to get you started:

 Equipment for Patio Furniture Welding Projects